Frequently Asked Questions

 Question: What is Meshery?

-Answer: As a self-service engineering platform, Meshery enables collaborative design and operation of cloud native infrastructure.
+Answer: Meshery is a self-service engineering platform that enables collaborative design and operation of cloud and cloud native infrastructure.

 Question: Why was Meshery created?

-Answer: As an open source, vendor neutral project, Meshery was created out of the necessity to enable platform engineers, site reliability engineers, devops engineers... engineers to collaborate in the management of their infrastucture and workloads.
-Meshery was created to enable you to expect more from your infrastructure and to do so with confidence.
+Answer: As an open source, vendor neutral project, Meshery was created out of the necessity to enable platform engineers, site reliability engineers, DevSecOps teams - all engineers to collaborate in the management of their infrastucture and workloads.
+Meshery was created as an extensible platform to serve a broad set of modern application management needs.

 Question: What does Meshery do?

 Answer: Yes, Meshery is a Cloud Native Computing Foundation (CNCF) project and is licensed under Apache v2.
-As the cloud native management plane, Meshery is an extensible platform, offering multiple extension points within which users and partners can customize and extend Meshery's functionality.
+As an internal developer platform, Meshery is highly extensible, offering multiple forms of extension points within which users and partners can customize and extend Meshery's functionality.

 Question: Why should I use Meshery?